 This section is given only for introductory purposes and in order to demonstrate the principles.
-The numerical solution of a boundary value problem would not be derived by means of this method, because it would be rather inefficient to find an approximate solution.
+The numerical solution of a boundary value problem would not be calculated using this method because of its computational inefficiency.
 Superior methods are available which will be presented below.

 For simplification, we first assume, that the region, in which the equation is to be solved, is quadratic in shape.
-For the numerical solution of (5.6) a grid with a grid spacing of Δx and Δy (Fig. 5.1) is overlaid on the region.
+For the numerical solution of (5.6) a grid with a grid spacing of Δx and Δy is overlaid on the region (Fig. 5.1).
 Circles are termed inner points, diamonds denote boundary points.
 Further, we assume that Dirichlet boundary conditions are formulated, i.e. the values of the boundary points are given.
 The derivatives in (5.6) are discretized according to Table 2.2: